Day 11. 29 pages, 12,640 words.

 Although I could definitely pass on the Bechdel gimmick.
 Easy.
 If I was that resoundingly tacky a human being.
 And as for connections, forget about it.

-The final fact is, agents and publishers are all well and good, but they’ll fleece you and limit you and if they get on the wrong side of the Internet they will drag you down into oblivion with them.
+The final fact is, agents and publishers are all well and good, but some of them will fleece you and most of them will limit you and if they get on the wrong side of the Internet they will drag you down into oblivion with them.
 I want to get my story out there for the people I know to read, and then ideally suggest me to others if I’m any good.
 If they would all just buy a mess of my books as Christmas and birthday presents for everyone they know for the next few years, that would be awesome.